creepersaur/quark/docs/docs/New/premade_instances.md

 	children = New "UIPadding"
 }
--- CHILDREN ARE ONLY APPENDED, NOT SET.
+-- CHILDREN ARE ONLY ADDED, NOT SET.
 ```

 ---